kstenerud/bonjson/bonjson.md

 This allows for an unlimited significand size, and a ludicrous exponent range of ± 8 million.

+**Notes**:

+ * A field length of 0 represents a value of 0 for that field.
-**Note**: A Big Number with a significand length of 0 or value 0 is equal to 0 with the sign from the [type code](#type-codes), regardless of exponent contents.
+ * A Big Number with a significand value of 0 is equal to 0 with the sign from the [type code](#type-codes), regardless of exponent contents.

 **Examples**: